gniquil/xml_sugar/README.md

 XmlSugar
 ========

 This is a simple Elixir sugar wrapper around `:xmerl`.
-What it adds is css selectors.

 ## Usage